emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

 driveId: 1dSMf11HeAFsiYn5R0H17JJWpTbpuJpkd/preview
 ---

-**Introduction**

-AAM (Advanced Air Mobility) and UAM (Urban Air Mobility) research activities include multi-agent path planning, dynamic obstacle avoidance, and several air traffic optimization paradigms such as centralized and sequential optimization.
-Problems were formulated using model predictive control (MPC), deep reinforcement learning, optimal control via pseudospectral methods, and mixed integer linear programming. <!--- Constraint aggregation is also investigated and utilized for this purpose. --->

 **AAM/UAM Air Traffic Optimization Using Model Predictive Control (MPC) and Constraint Aggregation**

 We solved high-capacity urban air traffic optimization problems using model predictive control (receding horizon) with constraint aggregation techniques.
 In a multi-agent environment, agent trajectories were optimized based on origin-destination pairs.
 The following optimization paradigms were investigated: